 For years, I used a box mix to make pancakes.
 It was easy — just add water (and maybe an egg, depending on the fanciness of the mix) and pour the batter on the griddle.
 Then the internet came along and showed me that I could make pancakes from scratch and at a fraction of the cost of a mix.

 And, surprise!
 The pancakes actually taste better.

-This month we will be highlighting some delicious pancake recipes, but first, we must master the basic pancake.
+First, we must master the basic pancake.
 And while whipping up a batch takes no time at all, there are some rules to pancake creation to make sure your pancakes turn out fluffy and delicious every time: